 - Use the services of the Writing Center for assistance in preparing papers.

 - Do not sit near students with whom you have studied.

 - Do not sit near roommates or friends.

 - Many cases of plagiarism involve students improperly using Internet sources.
 If you quote an Internet source, you must cite the URL for that source in your bibliography.
 Copying (or closely paraphrasing text) text or figures from a website without citing it and placing it in quotation marks is plagiarism.
 It is no different from doing the same thing with a printed source.
-Professing ignorance of this rule will not be accepted as a legitimate basis for appealing an accusation of academic dishonesty.
+Professing ignorance ("unintentional"/ "accident") of this rule will not be accepted as a legitimate basis for appealing an accusation of academic dishonesty.
 You are responsible for proofreading all submitted work and/or ensuring that the correct digital file and/or hard copy is the correct submitted version

 - Do not sign attendance roster for someone else.